egasimus/lude/README.md

 This puts some samples at the cursor and advances the cursor by the number of samples.

-Following a slice with `&` prevents the cursor from advancing. allowing multiple slices to be played simultaneously.
+**TODO** Following a slice with `&` prevents the cursor from advancing.
+This allows multiple slices to be triggered simultaneously.

 The following slices are available: